-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 Women and children should not use this medicine.
 Women who are pregnant or may become pregnant should not handle crushed or broken tablets.
 Finasteride can be absorbed through the skin and cause birth defects in male babies.
 If a woman does come in contact with this medicine, the affected area should be washed right away with soap and water.